ahmedssabir/Belief-Revision-Score/cloze_prob/README.md

 ## Cloze Probability based Belife Revision
-Cloze probability is the probability that a given word will be produced in a given context on a sentence completion task (last word).
+Cloze probability is the probability of a given word that will be filled in a given context on a sentence completion task (last word).

 ```
 The girl eats the **toast**  --> low probability